Introduction to Java Functional(SAM) Interface

-First of all this is not new concept of Java 8 however, new annotation @FunctionalInterface is added in java 8.
+First of all this is not new concept of Java 8 however, new annotation @FunctionalInterface is added in java 8 features.

 Functional interface annotation enforces the rule of single responsibility. [more about Single responsibility principle]

-However from java 8 functional interfaces are very important, because we use functional interface for implementing Lambada expressions.
-Lambda is nothing but the shorter way of anonymous implementation of function interface.
-If you are new, you can read more about lambda expression.
+However from java 8 functional interfaces are very important, because we use functional interface for implementing Lambda expressions.
+You can read more about lambda expression here.

-For writing lambda expression we need function interface.
-Thanks to java developers, we don’t have to write a new functional interface while writing lambda expressions.
-Due to many functional interfaces newly added in java 8.
-These are very commonly used in lambda expressions or method reference.
+For writing lambda expression we mostly use functional interface.
+Due to many functional interfaces newly added in java 8, we don’t have to write a new functional interface while writing lambda expressions.

 Following are the valid java functional(SAM) interface examples: